mgmuscari/agenty/README.md

 ## Key Features
 - Intuitive Pythonic interfaces that feel natural to use
 - Jinja2 templates for prompts and messages for dynamic context
-- Conversation history management
+- Automatic conversation history management
 - Structured Agent I/O for predictable behavior
-- Flexible architecture supporting diverse use cases
-- Built on pydantic-ai for robust type validation
+- Built on pydantic-ai for type validation

 Whether you're building a simple chatbot or a complex multi-agent system, Agenty helps you focus on logic rather than infrastructure.
 The framework is currently only officially supported with the OpenAI API (through a proxy such as [LiteLLM](https://docs.litellm.ai/docs/simple_proxy)/[OpenRouter](https://openrouter.ai/docs/quick-start)) although theoretically it supports all the models supported by pydantic-ai.